Special Report: The struggle Pakistan does not want reported

 Baloch, the missing journalist, lived with his extended family in an apartment in Lyari, a warren in old Karachi where police tread warily and gangsters make the rules.

-His family and friends described him as a bookish man who socialized little and prided himself on his role as bread-winner.
+His family and friends described him as a bookish man who socialised little and prided himself on his role as bread-winner.

 The proofreader was a member of the Baloch National Movement (BNM), a separatist party, according to several people who knew him and party officials.
 Although it espouses peaceful protest, the BNM's stance marks its members as traitors in the eyes of the security forces, still haunted by the loss of East Pakistan, which broke away to form Bangladesh in 1971.